khuangaf/Awesome-Chart-Understanding/README.md

 # Awesome Chart Understanding
-A curated list of the recent chart understanding work.
+A curated list of recent and past chart understanding work.

 ## Table of Contents